Daniel Nyqvist Group

 The common goal of our research is to identify and characterize signaling pathways that play a critical role for vascular development and function in health and disease.
-We are interested in the mechanisms that regulate both vessel growth and function in normal and disease conditions, primarily cancer and diabetes.
+We are interested in mechanisms that regulate both vessel growth and barrier function in normal and disease conditions, primarily cancer and diabetes.

-Wnt/β-catenin signaling in vascular growth and function
+Wnt/β-catenin signaling in blood vessel growth and function

-The Wnt pathway controls numerous cellular mechanisms throughout development and adult life, and underlies a wide range of human pathologies.
+Wnt signaling controls numerous cellular mechanisms throughout development and adult life, and underlies a wide range of human pathologies.
 Wnts comprise a large family of secreted glycolipoproteins that signals via Frizzled and LRP receptors.
-In the canonical pathway, the binding of Wnt to its receptors blocks the phosphorylation and degradation of β-catenin, and enables β-catenin to accumulate and translocate to the nucleus to activate gene transcription.
+In the canonical pathway, the binding of Wnt to its receptors blocks phosphorylation and degradation of β-catenin, and enables β-catenin to accumulate and translocate to the nucleus to activate gene transcription.
 In addition to its role as a transcription factor, β-catenin function as a component of the adherens junctions and thus provides a link between cell adhesion and signaling.
-Genetic disorders have revealed a critical role for canonical Wnt/β-catenin signaling for the development of the retinal vasculature in humans, while extensive research has showed that Wnt/β-catenin signaling is vital for CNS angiogenesis and blood-brain barrier (BBB) formation.
+Genetic disorders have revealed a critical role for canonical Wnt/β-catenin signaling for the development of the retinal vasculature in humans, while current research has showed that Wnt/β-catenin signaling is vital for CNS angiogenesis and blood-brain barrier (BBB) formation.

 VEGF-B signaling in pancreatic β-cell lipid uptake and physiology